Patient education: Treatment of interstitial cystitis/bladder pain syndrome (Beyond the Basics)

 Interstitial cystitis/bladder pain syndrome (IC/BPS) is not a psychological disorder, but the symptoms can be worsened by stress, anxiety, depression, and other psychological factors.
 In addition, living with pain can cause difficulties in relationships, at work or school, and with general day-to-day living.
 Psychosocial support can be helpful in dealing with these issues.

-Depression is common in people with chronic pain, and can interfere with the success of any treatment regimen.
-Therefore, evaluation and treatment of depression is recommended, if needed.
+Depression is common in people with chronic pain and can interfere with the success of any treatment regimen.
+Therefore, evaluation and treatment of depression are recommended, if needed.
 (See "Patient education: Depression in adults (Beyond the Basics)".)

 There are several types of psychosocial support:

 ●Psychotherapy involves meeting with a psychologist, psychiatrist, or social worker to discuss emotional responses to living with chronic pain, treatment successes or failures, and/or personal relationships.

-●Group psychotherapy allows people to compare their experiences with IC/BPS, overcome the tendency to withdraw and become isolated in pain, and support one another's attempts at more effective management.
+●Group psychotherapy allows people to compare their experiences with IC/BPS, overcome the tendencies to withdraw and to become isolated in pain, and support each other's attempts at more effective management.

 ●Relaxation techniques can relieve musculoskeletal tension, and may include meditation, progressive muscle relaxation, self-hypnosis, or biofeedback.